abdolence/redacter-rs/README.md

   using `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
 - provide a GCP project id using `--gcp-project-id` option.

+Additionally you can provide the list of user defined info types using `--gcp-dlp-stored-info-type` option.

 ### AWS Comprehend

 To be able to use AWS Comprehend DLP you need to authenticate using `aws configure` or provide a service account.